johnshearing/beemocracy/BeemocracyMina.md

     * The scout's voting recommendation can not be changed once the solicitation has been published.
     * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation (their voting power).
     * A scout's reputation is used to determine their character in jury selection and is also used to determine the types of governance proposals they can help decide.
-      * The reputation system will be tiered based on the following on-chain criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
+      * #### The reputation system will be tiered based on the following on-chain criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
         * the amount of solicitations the scout has written for or against governance proposals within the last 365 days
         * the amount of solicitations the scout has written for or against governance proposals since the scout has been active
         * the range of subjects the scout writes about
         * the number of times an elite scout has served on a jury
         * the types of proposals the scout has helped decide
-        * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases
+        * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases.
         * the types of cases they write about.
 Are they specialists in a particular area such as blockchain parameters, smart contracts, finance, ethics...?
         * the types of services they provide for the community
           * Github pull requests and contributions to the Mina codebase and associated projects.